Home » 11 PLACES TO VISIT IN TRINCOMALEE – The Ultimate Guide

 To be honest, no it isn’t.
 Due to over tourism the island has suffered which resulted in killing almost all the coral near the island.
-So there is no bright coral at Pigeon Island and you have to have some luck to see special fishes.
+So there is no bright coral at Pigeon Island and you have to have some luck to see beautiful marine life.
 Below a picture of Pigeon Island seen from Nilaveli beach.

 Visit Salli Muthumariyamman temple

 Uppuveli beach is the main beach area in Trincomalee.
 A lot of hotels and restaurants are located along this beach.
 Most tourists stay within walking distance of Uppuveli beach which makes it a vibrant but sometimes touristic place.
 There are a few restaurants and beach bars we would recommend to go to.
 Fernando’s is one of them, but only to buy a drink during sunset!
 Read all our food recommendations under the heading best restaurants at Trincomalee!

 The most popular beach bar to go to for sunset drinks is Fernando’s.
 The cute setup with swings, lounge chairs and a loft gives a very laid-back feeling.
 Combined with good music, your feet in the soft sand and the sound of the waves in the background, this is the perfect spot to hang during sunset.
 Although you won’t see the sun setting at this side of the island, the colours that can come through can be spectacular!
 We wouldn’t recommend to go here for lunch or dinner as they didn’t had everything in stock on the menu when we wanted to order some food.
 And the food we did order was very average in taste.
 But nevertheless this is one of the really chill places to visit in Trincomalee!

 Go whale watching in Trincomalee